cscart/docs/en/user_guide/stores/index.rst

 .. important::

-    To configure multiple storefronts on your web hosting, please :doc:`follow these inistructions. </install/storefronts/index>`
+    To configure multiple storefronts on your web hosting, please :doc:`follow these instructions. </install/storefronts/index>`

 .. toctree::
     :maxdepth: 4